WHAT'S NEW FOR GROUPS

 Ebbitt House, the first ever expansion of Washington, DC’s world famous Old Ebbitt Grill, is coming to Reston Station in 2025.
 Ebbitt House will feature a 300-seat indoor dining experience with two bars, along with 125 outdoor seats and a patio bar.
 The menu will include curated offerings of the American classics for which Old Ebbitt Grill is known.

-Opening in downtown Fredericksburg in October 2024, The Publisher, a 98-room full service Marriott Tribute Portfolio Hotel, that stands on the site of the once daily Fredericksburg newspaper, the Free-Lance Star, will feature 1,800 sq. ft. meeting/event space, a full bar and restaurant, and many other amenities.
+Opened in downtown Fredericksburg, The Publisher, a 98-room full service Marriott Tribute Portfolio Hotel, that stands on the site of the once daily Fredericksburg newspaper, the Free-Lance Star, will feature 1,800 sq. ft. meeting/event space, a full bar and restaurant, and many other amenities.
+Recently awarded 4-diamond from AAA.

-Kalahari Resorts & Conventions, Spotsylvania is expected to open fall 2026.
+Kalahari Resorts & Conventions, Spotsylvania is expected to open in November 2026.
 The resort will feature over 175,000 sq. ft. of indoor waterpark, outdoor pools, interactive indoor adventure park, 6 restaurants, 907 suites and a spacious 150,000 sq. ft. convention center.

 The art of blacksmithing might have faded but at the newly opened Lawless Forge in eastern Loudoun.
 Small groups can bond over fire and furnace, hammer in hand during a three-hour long blacksmith class.
 Among items you can learn to make are knives, bottle openers and BBQ forks.